 A green drink?
 You just stir the powdered greens into water and drink it down.
 Most are quite mild in flavor.
 Or you can get supplements in capsule form.

-For the fruit lovers, why not try making a green smoothie, either with fresh greens or adding a green supplement powder?
+If you're okay eating some fruit, why not try making a green smoothie, such as pineapple and strawberry either with fresh greens or adding a green supplement powder to it?

 Thankfully, for those who don't care for the taste of dark green leaves, and for anyone who is short on time now and then (myself included), there are a variety of green supplements to help you get your daily dose.

-For instance, you can try Chlorella or Spirulina, both are incredibly rich in nutrients and chlorophyll.
+For instance, consider Chlorella or Spirulina, both are incredibly rich in nutrients and chlorophyll.

 Other supplements combine a variety of greens into one product, often named something like "super greens" or "mega greens".